KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/setup-atomicdex-aws.md

 ## Install AWS CLI , get AWS access credentials

-Installation
+#### Installation

 ```bash
 sudo apt-get install awscli
 ```

-To get the access credentials, login to your AWS account, create an IAM user as described in the post [https://tntdrive.com/where-do-i-get-my-access-keys.aspx#create-iam-user-and-keys](https://tntdrive.com/where-do-i-get-my-access-keys.aspx#create-iam-user-and-keys) while selecting the policy `AmazonEC2FullAccess` instead of `AmazonS3FullAccess`.
-Note down the "Access key ID" and "Secret access key"
+To obtain access credentials, log in to your AWS account and create an IAM user as described in this linked post [https://tntdrive.com/where-do-i-get-my-access-keys.aspx#create-iam-user-and-keys.](https://tntdrive.com/where-do-i-get-my-access-keys.aspx#create-iam-user-and-keys) While following the post, make sure to select the policy `AmazonEC2FullAccess` instead of `AmazonS3FullAccess`.
+Copy the "Access key ID" and "Secret access key" to another location while completing the post's instructions; these are necessary later.

-Make sure the SSH directory exists
+Make sure the SSH directory exists.

 ```bash
 mkdir -p ~/.ssh/
 ```

-## Create a EC2 Instance
+## Create an EC2 Instance

-Open a terminal, navigate to the directory where the file `atomicDEX_API_setup.txt` is located, and issue the following commands after changing the text `REPLACE_ACCESS_KEY_ID` with "Access key ID" and `REPLACE_SECRET_ACCESS_KEY` with "Secret access key".
-You can also change the region where the EC2 instance is hosted by changing all instances of `us-east-1` in the commands
+Open a terminal, navigate to the directory where the file `atomicDEX_API_setup.txt` is located, and issue the following commands.

+In the terminal commands below, note that you must first change the texts `REPLACE_ACCESS_KEY_ID` and `REPLACE_SECRET_ACCESS_KEY` with your "Access key ID" and "Secret access key" obtained during the setup procedure.
+If necessary, also change the region where the EC2 instance is hosted by changing all instances of `us-east-1` in the commands.

 ```bash
 export AWS_ACCESS_KEY_ID=REPLACE_ACCESS_KEY_ID